Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

-The Mi Mix 2 looks almost the same, it still retains the ceramic back with practically zero bezels at the front.
+The Mi Mix 2 looks almost the same, and it still retains the ceramic back with practically zero bezels at the front.

 Also, the smartphone is smaller and easier to hold compared to the original Mi Mix which came with a 6.4 Inch Display.

-While, many OEMs have entered the bezel less race; OnePlus have stuck to their guns and have gone with the standard 16:9 display ratio.
-They’ve also retained the 5.5 inch Full HD Optic AMOLED display used in the OnePlus 3T.
+Many OEMs have entered the bezel-less display race; OnePlus has stuck to its guns and has gone with the standard 16:9 display ratio.
+They’ve also retained the 5.5 inches Full HD Optic AMOLED display used in the OnePlus 3T.

 Mi Mix 2

-It’s all new 6 inch FHD+ display (2160*1080 pixels) with 18:9 ratio makes it look much more appealing than the OnePlus 5.
+Notably, the 6-inch FHD+ display (2160*1080 pixels) with 18:9 aspect ratio makes Mi Mix 2 look much more appealing than the OnePlus 5.

-The all-new OP5 now features dual 16MP + 20MP rear sensors; making it currently the highest dual megapixels implemented on a smartphone till date.
+The all-new OP5 now features dual 16MP + 20MP rear sensors; making it currently the highest megapixel camera on any smartphone.

-It’s somewhat of the same set-up found in iPhone 7 Plus, although there’s one thing where iPhone might have the upper hand.
+It’s somewhat of the same set-up found in the iPhone 7 Plus, although there’s one thing where iPhone might have the upper hand.

 Mi Mix 2